Taaitaaiger/jlrs-tutorial/src/11-julia-module/functions/returning-managed-data.md

 3.0
 ```

-We didn't have to create a scope because a `WeakHandle` is a non-rooting target itself.
+We didn't have to create a scope because a `WeakHandle` is a weak target itself.
 We can skip rooting the data because we call no other functions that could hit a safepoint before returning from `add`.
 The `weak_handle!` macro must be used in combination with `match` or `if let`, we can't `unwrap` or `expect` it.

 We can return arrays the same way, all `ArrayBase` aliases have a `Ret`-alias.